b-d-e/Kairos/README.md

 The scheduler monitors GPU memory usage and automatically manages job distribution to make efficient use of GPU resources.

+## Roadmap

+I'd like to implemenet a more rigorous version of this in Rust at some point in future, possibly with a persistent queue on disk.

 ## Features

 - 🎮 Support for multiple GPUs with configurable jobs per GPU